-Breast cancer is often first suspected when a lump or a change in the breast is found.
-Or perhaps, an abnormal area was seen on your mammogram.
+Breast cancer is often first suspected when a lump or a change is found in the breast or, when an abnormal area is seen on a mammogram.
 Most of the time, these findings don’t turn out to be cancer.
-But the only way to know for sure is through follow-up tests.
-This section describes those tests and how they affect your diagnosis, prognosis and treatment.
+However, the only way to know for sure is through follow-up tests.

 There’s a reason people say waiting is the hardest part.
-It can be maddening, especially when you’re waiting for test results.
-But stay calm—most biopsies in the U.S. don’t show cancer.
-Learn more.
+It can be scary, especially when you’re waiting for your biopsy results.
+Stay calm—most biopsies in the U.S. don’t show cancer .

-So your doctor said the words “You have breast cancer” and suddenly, everything stopped.
+So, your doctor said the words, “You have breast cancer” and suddenly, everything stopped.
 He or she probably kept talking, but chances are you couldn’t digest it at the time or didn’t fully understand everything that was said.
-Learn more.

 Interactive Treatment Navigation Tool